Raquel Tapia, M. S., R.T. (R)(CT)(ARRT)Program Coordinator and Faculty

 Julia Harryman, B.S.R.S., RT(R)(M)Faculty and Program Alumnus, El Centro College

-Harryman taught in the radiology positioning lab as an adjunct clinical instructor at El Centro for two years before assuming a full-time faculty position in fall 2007.
-She was a staff technologist at Doctors Hospital in Dallas for nine years.
+Harryman teaches in the radiology positioning lab and serves as an adjunct clinical instructor at El Centro.
+She has served as a staff technologist at Doctors Hospital in Dallas for nine years.

 She is a member of the American Society of Radiologic Technologists (ASRT), the Texas Society of Radiologic Technologists (TSRT), North Texas Radiologic Technologist Society (NTRTS) and the Dallas Area Mammography Education Society (DAMES).
 She holds credentials as a registered radiologic technologist, RT(R), with an additional specialization in mammography (M).